leonardossrocha/ga-nsp/README.md

 These heuristics were used in seminar presentations where all students selected an article that employed the respective heuristic to use in the mentioned seminar.

+## Set of Data

+A data set was used to maintain standardization in the tests conducted during the implementation of a heuristic to find the best possible solution for the Nurse Scheduling Problem.
+This data set was found in the paper "*NSPLib – A Nurse Scheduling Problem Library: A tool to evaluate (meta-)heuristic procedures*" that you can find [here](https://www.projectmanagement.ugent.be/sites/default/files/files/nsp/PaperNSPLib.pdf).
+In this article, you can find the problem instances used in this project.
+These instances are provided in sets of 25, 50, 75, and 100, where these numbers represent the quantity of nurses.
+For the project contained in this repository, the problem instances for 25 nurses were considered.

 # REFERENCES

 #### [CHEN, Jiumei; DAN, Bin; SHI, Jing.
 A variable neighborhood search approach for the multi-compartment vehicle routing problem with time windows considering carbon emission.
 Journal of cleaner production, v.
 277, p.
 123932, 2020.](https://www.sciencedirect.com/science/article/abs/pii/S0959652620339779)